A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Experimental Results

 \subsection{CIFAR-based Benchmark}

-The performance comparison results on CIFAR-based benchmark are summarized in Table~\ref{table:cifar-perf}.
+The performance comparison results on the CIFAR-based benchmark are summarized in Table~\ref{table:cifar-perf}.
 Overall, Deep Ensemble performs competitively with the best unknown detection performance.
-It shows better unknown detection performance than OE despite the fact that OE exploits outliers during the training phase.
-This stems from the fact that Deep Ensemble achieves the highest classification accuracy on the in-distribution dataset, as expected, while OE loses $1.58\%$ of its classification accuracy compared to the baseline.
+It shows better unknown detection performance than OE and Energy even though they exploit outliers during the training phase.
+This stems from the fact that Deep Ensemble achieves the highest classification accuracy on the in-distribution dataset, as expected, while OE and Energy lose $1.58\%$ and $5.51\%$ of their classification accuracy compared to the MCP, respectively.

-The other methods for detecting OoD inputs, such as ODIN or OpenMax, show similar or even worse unknown detection performance relative to that of the baseline.
-As MD performance of ODIN and OpenMax shows, we observe that this occurred because their approaches distort the softmax outputs of the in-distribution inputs to create a separation between the confidence scores of the in-distribution inputs and those of OoD inputs.
-Similarly, we infer that the reason for the accuracy loss and poor MD performance of OE is the side effect of learning the uniformly distributed outputs for auxiliary inputs.
+The other methods for detecting OoD inputs, such as ODIN, ReAct, and OpenMax, show similar or even worse unknown detection performance relative to that of the MCP.
+As the MD performance of ODIN and OpenMax shows, we observe that this occurred because their approaches distort the softmax outputs of the in-distribution inputs to create a separation between the confidence scores of the in-distribution inputs and those of OoD inputs.
+Similarly, we infer that the reason for the accuracy loss and poor MD performance of OE and Energy is the side effect of learning the uniformly distributed outputs for auxiliary inputs.

-On the other hand, CRL and EDL, methods for MD, show better unknown detection performance than the baseline.
-Additionally, they generally outperform the baseline in the in-distribution vs. near-/far-OoD setting.
+On the other hand, CRL and EDL, methods for MD, show better unknown detection performance than the MCP.
+Additionally, they generally outperform MCP in the in-distribution vs. near-/far-OoD setting.
 Although the improvement is not significant, this observation demonstrates the possibility that improving confidence estimates of in-distribution inputs positively affects the confidence estimates of the OoD inputs.
 AugMix shows competitive performance overall, which implies that training with appropriate regularization methods can improve the confidence estimates of both in-distribution and OoD inputs.
-MCdropout improves the MD performance of the baseline, but its performance on other tasks are generally worse than the baseline.
+MCdropout improves the MD performance of the MCP, but its performance on other tasks is generally worse than the MCP.